vaslabs-ltd/docker-linux-steam-broadcast/readme.md

-# Steam-Stream
+# Dockerized Stream Broadcast

 ## Description
-Steam-Stream is a Dockerized application that streams video files to Steam using FFmpeg.
+A Dockerized application that streams video files to Steam using FFmpeg.

 ## Usage